 We hope you find this useful.
-If you need more information, or if you have any questions on tally vat training or VAT related issues, we would be glad to assist you.
-You can find our contact information at https://manalpro.com/tally/contact/.
+If you need more information, or if you have any questions about VAT or VAT related issues, we would be glad to assist you.
+You can find our contact information at http://manalpro.com/tally/contact/.

 The GCC VAT training in Tally covers the following topics:

-1 – Activate GCC VAT in Tally for your company
+1 – Activate GCC VAT for your company

 2 – Prepare your ledgers and products for GCC VAT transactions:

 Stock Items: If the items that you sell have different tax rates, update your stock items with the applicable GCC VAT rates, and select the type of supply, as applicable.

 Service ledger: To update taxes and other GCC VAT details for your service items, you need to modify your service ledgers.

 Sales & Purchase Ledgers: If many items you sell have the same tax rate, specify the tax rate and other GCC VAT details in your sales ledger.
 Similarly, if the products you purchase have the same tax rate, then update your purchase ledger.
 If you sell products with multiple tax rates, you can keep a single sales book and save all GCC VAT details at the stock item or stock group level.
 Similarly, you can create a single purchase ledger.

 Party Ledgers: In order to specify the relevant GCC VAT information for your suppliers and customers, you need to create or change your party ledgers.